Champlain Hudson Power Express

-The Champlain Hudson Power Express (CHPE) is a planned high-voltage direct current (HVDC) underwater and underground power cable project linking the Quebec area to the New York City neighborhood of Astoria, Queens.
-Following completion of a review by the New York State Public Service Commission, construction began in 2022.
-The line is permitted and expected to be operational in 2026.
+The Champlain Hudson Power Express (CHPE) is a high-voltage direct current (HVDC) underwater and underground power cable project linking the Quebec area to the New York City neighborhood of Astoria, Queens.
+Following completion of a review by the New York State Public Service Commission, permissions were obtained and construction began in 2022.
+The line was officially activated 1 June, 2026.

-The venture, being developed by Transmission Developers, a Blackstone Group portfolio company, would carry clean energy—hydropower and wind power from eastern Canada—and feed it directly in the New York City electricity market.
+The venture, being developed by Transmission Developers, a Blackstone Group portfolio company, carries clean energy—hydropower and wind power from eastern Canada—and feeds it directly to the New York City electricity market.
 Construction costs for this project are estimated at US$2.2 billion for the section located in the State of New York.
 The estimated total cost is US$4.5 billion.

-The Quebec section of the line would be built and operated by TransÉnergie, the transmission arm of Hydro-Québec.
+The Quebec section of the line was built and is operated by TransÉnergie, the transmission arm of Hydro-Québec.